 Solution: Create a custom output set element for your performance information!

-The best workaround for performance information is to create a custom output set using SQL.
+The best workaround for performance information is to create a custom output set using a custom view.
 This is usually a job for a database manager.
 Look at where the performance information is being stored in Tessitura, typically from ticket history tables.
-You'll be able to create a unique output set that returns only one row per subscriber and can be used by WordFly.
+You'll be able to create a unique output set element that returns only one row per subscriber and can be used by WordFly.

-For additional support, work with Tessitura support to write a custom output set that pulls performance information.
+For additional support, work with Tessitura support to create a custom view and custom output set elements to return performance information as a single row.

 When your output set is not providing the data for a particular element, check the control group on the element itself.
 The control group must be available to WordFly.